shivlim/umeemonitor/README.md

 # umee network monitor
-Simple tool to check event nonce of validator and compare it wioth opther validators event nonce and raise an alert(right now its telegram)
+Simple tool to check event nonce of validator and compare it with other top-10 validators (with voting power) event nonce and raise an alert(right now its telegram)

 Also looks at sync status of eth rpc node and raises an alert.